Welcome to The Pain Coach Programme

 You can clarify this by making a list of your top 5.

 These are your characteristics that help you to deliver results.
 When you are using your strengths each day, you will feel alive, in flow and often energised.

-One way to clarify your strengths is to think of an example of a time when you successfully delivered or overcame a challenge.
+One way to clarify your strengths is to think of an example of a time when you have been successful.
 What strengths did you use?
 For example, focus, determination, courage, empathy.
 There are many.
 Notice how you feel as you go through this exercise.

-Of the strengths you have identified in you, which will be useful here to overcome this challenge.
+Of the strengths you have identified, which will be useful to overcome this challenge?

 A simple way to become attuned to your picture of success, your values and your daily wins is to journal.
 Some people choose to write a few sentences whilst others expand and draw.
 It is yours to use as you wish, but always in a positive way.
 At the front is your picture of success, which each morning you can review and prioritise certain steps to take (your programme of practices and coping skills that we will expand).

 Each day we experience little wins.
 Recognising and acknowledging these wins is important as they motivate further actions.

 You can also choose to write down 3 good things that have happened that day.
 We know that the more we notice positive feelings, the more we notice.
 There is an upward spiral that boost our wellness.
 The importance of building wellness is that this is one of our greatest buffers to life’s inevitable challenges.
 We cannot avoid the ups and downs, but we can learn to roll with what happens by learning about our responses and expanding our repertoire of choices.

 - Why is it important to you to get better and improve your life?

 - How prepared and committed are you to do what you need to do to get better?